Skip to main content

 Main nahi chal paya

 Bondita got out of bed and left the room before Aniruddha woke up.
 She went about her chores and decided to ignore his presence until she found herself a logical explanation for her impulsive behaviour, good enough for him to forgive her mistake.
 She made breakfast and told the cook to note down who preferred what for when she would leave.
-She waited in the kitchen long enough for the breakfast to be served by the house helps and eaten.
+She waited in the kitchen long enough for the breakfast to be served by the house help and eaten.
 His routine was fixed.
 He would go to the study room and leave for work in half an hour.
 Then, she wouldn’t have to put up with this hide-and-seek till late afternoon or evening.
 But things rarely go as planned in life.

 “Bondita?
 Bouma!”
 Trilochan’s call made her shake her head.
 She pulled the ghomta above her head and walked out to the dining area.
 Eyes met briefly as she looked away and spoke to Trilochan as if dismissing his presence altogether.